 Murphy Student Scholars

 Students accepted into this program are known as “Murphy Scholars.”
 They receive a stipend of $1,000 for each semester of their fellowship.
-Murphy Scholars participate in the full range of interdisciplinary programming offered by the Murphy Institute.
-They are invited to participate in all of the activities of the Murphy Institute, from public talks to private faculty seminars and roundtables.
-They have the opportunity to personally meet the Murphy Institute’s impressive array of guests and to participate in the interdisciplinary scholarly exchanges hosted by the Murphy Institute.
+Murphy Scholars participate in the full range of interdisciplinary programming offered by the Murphy Institute, from public talks to private faculty seminars and roundtable, where they have the opportunity to personally meet the Murphy Institute’s impressive array of guests.
 Murphy Scholars are given the chance to organize occasional art and social events to which both CSMA and Law Students are invited.
 Murphy Scholars may also be invited to assist in research projects connected with planning events, developing curricular materials, and public policy analysis.

 Students interested in becoming Murphy Scholars should submit the following electronically to Seanne.Harris@stthomas.edu or by mail to: